-Expand your IT knowledge with the Certificate IV in Information Technology Networking.
-This course teaches you the network design, installation, and troubleshooting skills you'll need to succeed in the fast-paced environment of IT Support.
+Expand your IT knowledge with the Certificate IV in Information Technology.
+This course, with the networking specialisation, teaches students the network installation, configuration, and testing skills they'll need to succeed in the fast-paced environment of ICT Support.

 Course Dates & Times